kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

   - S3 Intelligent-Tiering
   - S3 Glacier
   - S3 Glacier Deep Archive
+- **AWS Storage Gateway** AWS Storage Gateway is an virtual interface which enables you to read/write data from/to aws S3 (file system) or other aws storage services.
+You can relate S3 as dropbox itself, that you can access through web or api, and AWS Storage Gateway as the dropbox client on your pc, which simulate the dropbox as your local drive.
 - **SageMaker** is a fully managed service that provides every developer and data scientist with the ability to build, train, and deploy machine learning (ML) models quickly.
 It provides the tools to build, train and deploy machine learning (ML) models for predictive analytics applications.
 The platform automates the tedious work of building a production-ready artificial intelligence (AI) pipeline. *Why would you use it?* AWS SageMaker provides more elegant ways to train, test and deploy models with tools like Inference pipelines, Batch transform, multi model endpoints, A/B testing with production variants, Hyper-parameter tuning, Auto scaling etc.
 - [[Notes]](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/AWS/AWS_EC2) **EC2 (Amazon's Elastic Compute Cloud) instance** is a virtual server for running applications on the Amazon Web Services (AWS) infrastructure.
 It provides secure, resizable compute capacity in the cloud.
 - **Amazon EC2 Auto Scaling** enables you to automatically add or remove Amazon EC2 instances in response to changing application demand.
 By automatically scaling your instances in and out as needed, you are able to maintain a greater sense of application availability.
 Two approaches are available:
   - Dynamic scaling responds to changing demand.
   - Predictive scaling automatically schedules instances based on predicted demand.